pyroscope/pyrocore/README.md

 ``Date   ``| Description
 :-------------------: | :----
+``05–Mar–2017`` | Moving and over-hauling the docs finally done, including rTorrent-PS wiki pages and so on.
 ``02–May–2015`` | Started to move the documenation to [Read The Docs](http://pyrocore.readthedocs.org/).
 ``14–Mar–2015`` | Moved from [Google Code](https://code.google.com/p/pyroscope/ ) to [GitHub](https://github.com/pyroscope/pyroscope).
 Documentation will be in a limbo state and spread over both sites for some time, I'll try to reasonably cross-link.
 ``05–Jun–2011`` | [pyrocore 0.4.2](http://freshmeat.net/projects/pyrocore/releases/332769) released.